-Remedial Reading and Math
+Academic Intervention Services - Reading and Math

 Remedial Reading and Math instruction is provided by Trinity Catholic School.
 Determination of needs is based on results of standardized tests as well as input from classroom teachers.
-Constant communication between the reading teacher and the classroom teacher ensures that we meet the needs of the students.
+Constant communication between the AIS Teacher and the classroom teacher ensures that we meet the needs of the students.

-Special Classes and Programs
+Special Classes and Enrichment Programs